A man working on his Mac to depict productivity

-I mentioned in a recent blog post that life… would rather run its own course if you allow it… Well, that was the summary of my May.
+I mentioned in a recent blog post that life… would rather run its own course if you allow it… Well, that was the summary of last month.
 It was all shades of ‘busy’ and overwhelming.

 I wish I could boast of the kind of ‘busyness’ that comes with some significant value or financial gain.
-On the contrary, my month was filled with seemingly harmless, (but useless) energy sapping activities distractions, which literally stole my productive hours.
-Talk of stuffs like having to supervise artisans, who don’t give a hoot about timing on some household repairs which lasted for days.
+On the contrary, my month was filled with seemingly harmless, (but useless) energy-sapping activities distractions, which literally stole my productive hours.
+Talk of stuff like having to supervise artisans who don’t give a hoot about timing on some household repairs that lasted for days.
 And similar disruptions.
 I was drained.

 But thankfully, I can account for my month despite all odds.
-I achieved most my goals and checked off many items on my to do list; and even though the trivial stuffs robbed me of some of my ‘vital few’ things (please ref.
+I achieved most of my goals and checked off many items on my to-do list; and even though the trivial stuff robbed me of some of my ‘vital few’ things (please ref.
 Pareto Principles), I am amazed at my performance in certain key areas.

 So, how did I or how do I stay productive amidst distractions without thinking, or making any conscious effort to be productive at such times?
 (Did you notice I didn’t even know I was hitting my targets until I checked at month end? ) Let me share some of my productivity hacks with you.